-So you've reached 40 weeks of pregnancy and baby has not arrived.
+So, you've reached 40 weeks of pregnancy and the baby has not arrived.
 You had hoped to go in labor on your own and the idea of a medical induction does not appeal to you.
 Is there anything you can do?
 Castor oil has been used to induce labor for many years.
 Some midwives and doctors alike both use it.
-However, the number of doctors and midwives advocating its use is slim with the advent of modern medical interventions such as pitocin that is safer and more effective.
-While pitocin and a hospital induction is arguably safer, castor oil may still be a valid alternative for some women.
+However, the number of doctors and midwives advocating its use is slim with the advent of modern medical interventions such as pitocin, which is safer and more effective.
+While pitocin and/or a hospital induction would be arguably safer, castor oil is still considered to be a valid alternative for some women.

 Castor oil is a laxative.
-It is believed that castor oil works to stimulate the bowels.
-It can lead to cramps and tightening of the muscles in the intestines.
+It is believed that castor oil works to stimulate the bowels, which can lead to cramps and tightening of the muscles in the intestines.
 These cramps may spread to the uterus, tightening the uterine muscles and stimulating contractions.
 These contractions may or may not lead to the onset of active labor.

 The verdict is still out on castor oil's effectiveness at inducing labor.
-Some women swear by it.
-Others feel it is nothing more than an old wives tale and pure coincidence for the women who do go in labor.
+Some women swear by it, while others feel it is nothing more than an old wives tale and purely a coincidence for the women who do go into labor.
 There have been very few studies on castor oil as used for labor induction.
 Therefore, the long and short answer to this question is maybe.

 Castor oil can be purchased at most drug stores in the laxative aisle.
 Opinions on how to use castor oil vary.
 Most midwives recommend using 2 ounces.
-You will likely want to mix it with something to make it taste more palatable.
-Castor oil has an unpleasant oily taste.
+You will likely want to mix it with something to make it taste more palatable, as it has an unpleasant oily taste.
 If you use castor oil, you may want to try one of the following recipes.